 Environmental Effects Statement under the Environment Effects Act 1978

-The house at 58 Station Street is for sale.
+The house at 58 Station Street, Port Melbourne is for sale.
 Somehow this very small house has survived.

 Thirty years ago Mrs Myrtle Tims, then 89, sat on her verandah in the late afternoon sun mourning the loss of the Port Melbourne train that was to be replaced by light rail.